pankkor/game/README.md

 - Not optimizated.
 - To exit press ESC or Ctrl-C.

+### Supported Platforms
+- macOS AArch64 (clang)

 ## Molecular Wind screensaver
 `src/wind.c`

 Render up to 1M instanced ~~sprites~~ particles that bounce around the edges, and are blown by the wind.
 They change color depending on their speed.

-- Sprite update is simulated on CPU without any optimization.
+- Particle update is simulated on CPU without any optimizations.
-- Ofc compiler fails to autovectorize sprite update.
+- Ofc compiler fails to autovectorize the update.

 https://github.com/user-attachments/assets/cd8e88c2-d747-4fd0-91fe-a7a5d4a00b77